 While Microsoft is redesigning the desktop for mobile, Ubuntu is morphing the smartphone into a desktop.
 How long will it be before we have fully functioning third generation devices that close the gap?
 And which approach will get us there first?

-How does this impact how we think about mobile and desktop development here at Syncplicity?
+How does this impact how we think about mobile and desktop development here at Syncplicity by Axway?
 That will be the subject of my next blog.
 Stay Tuned!